 Ingredients in a classic Margarita recipe

-Instead of completely reinventing the beloved drink, Patrón used the concept of the Margarita to showcase their alternative to Triple Sec.
-It’s an orange liqueur made in Jalisco called Citrónge.
-It’s an all-natural, premium liqueur with a fairly smooth, citrus flavor, great for enhancing a Margarita recipe.
+Instead of completely reinventing the beloved drink, Patrón used the concept of the margarita to showcase their alternative to Triple Sec, a French orange liquur.
+Patrón’s version is an orange liqueur made in Jalisco called Citrónge.
+It’s an all-natural, premium liqueur with a fairly smooth, citrus flavor, great for enhancing a margarita cocktail.

-This is obviously a fairly straightforward drink to mix so it’s a good one to serve for company.
-Think about using this potent Patron recipe for a Margarita Day or Cinco de Mayo gathering.
 But, of course, this cocktail is also appropriate for a quiet evening for two.
 If your lover, or potential lover, is a tequila fan, this might be your new go-to date night drink.
-Just remember not to overindulge if the bedroom salsa is your end goal.
+Just remember not to overindulge in the tequila if the “bedroom salsa” is your end goal.

 Want more drink inspiration?
-Get more of our favorite cocktail recipes.
+Get more of my favorite cocktail recipes

 - 2 oz Reposado tequila